david-hann-fetch/david-hann-fetch/README.md

 - 👀 I’m interested in robotics, mathematics and physics.
 - 🌱 I’m currently learning social choice theory.
 - 💞️ I’m looking to collaborate on robotics testing.
-- 📫 How to reach me message me on github.
+- 📫 How to reach me: message me on github.

 <!---
 david-hann-fetch/david-hann-fetch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.